MicrocontrollersDev/Alternatives/RefractionV4.md

   - Spiderfrog's OAM causes many issues with other mods, is bloated, and causes crashes.

 # Remove
-- **Modcore Container**
+- **ModCore Container**
-  - Modcore Container was a mod meant to give players Modcore before it was packaged in mods that needed it.
-It is now useless and could cause issues when Modcore 2 comes out.
+  - Modcore Container was a mod meant to give players ModCore before it was packaged in mods that needed it.
+It is now useless and could cause issues when ModCore 2 comes out.
 - **Player API**
-  - Player API used to be nessesary for Toggle Sneak mods to function, however it is now just useless.
+  - Player API is no longer used in any mods.
 - **AutoWho**
-  - Hypixel removed AutoWho's core functionality a few years ago, and this now does nothing useful.
+  - Hypixel removed AutoWho's core functionality a few years ago.
 - **Skypixel**
   - Skypixel is old, not maintained, and has many features that are either useless, or simply do not work anymore.
 - [**LabyMod**](https://github.com/MicrocontrollersDev/Alternatives/blob/main/LabyMod.md)